173-424-550 << 173-424-560 >> 173-424-570

 (C) At least three OEMs have confirmed that the station meets protocol expectations, and their customers can fuel at the station.

-(D) All dispensers installed in the hydrogen refueling station have undergone a review for suitability of the type of station by the Washington state department of agriculture weights and measures program and have either a temporary use permit or a certificate of approval issued by the Washington state department of agriculture.
+(D) All retail dispensers installed in the hydrogen refueling station have been inspected for compliance with NIST Handbooks 130 and 44 standards as adopted in chapter 16-662 WAC and have a seal of approval issued by the Washington state department of agriculture.

 (A) CI of 120 gCO2e/MJ or less; and

-(B) Renewable content of 50 percent or greater.
+(B) Renewable content of 50 percent or greater; and

-(vii) The station must be operational within 24 months of application approval.
-If the applicant fails to demonstrate the operability within 24 months of approval, then the application will be canceled.
-The applicant can reapply for the same station eligible only for nine years of crediting.
+(vi) The station must be operational within 24 months of application approval.
+If the applicant fails to demonstrate the operability within 24 months of approval, and estimated potential HD-ZEV credits exceed two and one-half percent of deficits in the most recent quarter deficit data is available, then the application will be canceled.
+The applicant can reapply in the following quarter for the same station eligible only for nine years of crediting.

-(viii) The estimated cumulative value of HRI credits generated for the FSE in the prior quarter must be less than the difference between the total capital expenditure reported pursuant to (f)(iii)(A) of this subsection and the total grant revenue or other funding reported pursuant to (f)(iii)(E) of this subsection in the prior quarter.
+(vii) The estimated cumulative value of HRI credits generated for the FSE in the prior quarter must be less than the difference between one and one-half times the initial capital expenditure reported pursuant to (f)(iii)(A) of this subsection and the total grant revenue or other external funding received towards capital, operational, and maintenance expenditures in the prior quarter.

-(A) The estimated value of FCI credits, for the purpose of this determination, shall be calculated using the number of FCI credits generated for the FSE in the quarter and the average CFP credit price for that quarter published on ecology's CFP website.
+(A) The estimated value of HD-HRI credits, for the purpose of this determination, shall be calculated using the number of HD-HRI credits generated for the FSE in the quarter and the average CFP credit price for that quarter published on ecology's CFP website.

 (C) The estimated value calculated under this provision will be made available only to the respective reporting entity in WFRS and will not be published on ecology's CFP website.